adambard/learnxinyminutes-docs/python.html.markdown

 2 <= 2 #=> True
 2 >= 2 #=> True

-# Comparisons can be chained  !
+# Comparisons can be chained!
 1 < 2 < 3 #=> True
 2 < 3 < 2 #=> False